rails/rails/guides/source/testing.md

 * does this line of code throw an exception?
 * is the user's password greater than 5 characters?

-Every test must contain at least one assertion, with no restriction as to how many assertions are allowed.
+Every test may contain one or more assertions, with no restriction as to how many assertions are allowed.
 Only when all the assertions are successful will the test pass.

 #### Your first failing test